-Asymmetric multicore debugging means that the target has two cores based on different architectures.
-Two IDE instances will be used, where each instance is connected to one core.
-The two IDE instances synchronize so that debugging sessions can be started and stopped and the cores can be controlled from either instance.
-Except for shared memory, each debugging session can only show information (variables, call stack, etc) about its own core.
+Asymmetric multicore means that the target has two or more cores based on different architectures.
+To debug the target, two or more IDE instances can be used, where each instance is connected to one or more identical cores.
+The IDE instances synchronize so that debugging sessions can be started and stopped, and the cores can be controlled from any of the instances.
+Except for shared memory, each debugging session can only show information (variables, call stack, etc) about its own cores.

 You start one IDE instance manually and that instance is referred to as the master.
-When you start an asymmetric multicore debugging session, the master will initiate a second instance-the slave.
-The slave instance will be reused if it is already running.
+When you start an asymmetric multicore debugging session, the master instance can initiate one or more partner (or slave) instances.
+The partner instances will be reused if they are already running.

-The master and slave each require their own project.
-You have to set up each project with the correct processor variant, linker, and debugger options.
+All instances each require their own project, master and partners.
+You must set up each project with the correct processor variant, linker, and debugger options.
 The master project must also be configured to act as multicore master or have multicore master mode enabled.

-One possible strategy for download is to combine the images for the cores into one and let the master project download the combined image.
-In this scenario, the slave must be configured to attach to a running target to suppress any downloading.
+One possible strategy for download is to combine the debug images for the cores into one and let the master project download the combined image.
+In this scenario, the partners must be configured to attach to a running target, and/or to suppress any downloading.

-Another strategy is to download the master and slave as separate binary images, in which case you must make sure to avoid any unintentional overlaps in memory.
+Another strategy is to download the master and partners as separate binary images, in which case you must make sure to avoid any unintentional overlaps in memory.